Reporting Requirements for Faculty, Staff, Graduate Students, and Employees

-Child Abuse: The State of New Hampshire requires ALL persons who have knowledge or suspicion of abuse and/or neglect affecting someone currently under the age of 18 to report the abuse to the NH Division of Children Youth and Families if this abuse happened in NH.
-This would include information shared about neighbors, siblings, etc. Abuse that happened in the past to someone who is no longer a minor is not reportable.
+Child Abuse: The State of New Hampshire requires all persons who have knowledge or suspicion of abuse and/or neglect affecting someone currently under the age of 18 to report the abuse to the NH Division of Children Youth and Families.
+This would include information shared about neighbors, siblings, families, etc.

 Elder/Incapacitated Adult Abuse: There is a similar requirement mandating the reporting of abuse and/or neglect of an elderly or incapacitated adult.
-Reports are made to the NH Division of Adult and Elderly Services.
+Reports are made to the NH Bureau of Elderly and Adult Services.

-Hazing: NH State Law requires that all persons report any hazing reported to him/her by others or of which s/he otherwise has knowledge to law enforcement authorities.
+Hazing: NH State Law requires that all persons report any hazing reported to them by others or of which they otherwise have the knowledge of to law enforcement authorities.

 The following website gives a quick overview of reporting obligations for child abuse and elder/incapacitated adult abuse by state: www.rainn.org/public-policy/laws-in-your-state